One of our favourite places to visit here in the North East of Scotland is the pretty harbour town of Stonehaven.

 Surrounded by the sound of bagpipes and street performers they make their way towards the harbour water where they eventually cast off the fireballs and finish with a grand firework display over the water.
 Cool, right?

 As you can imagine, this draws in BIG crowds.
 We’re talking 10,000+ people, but what an amazing experience!

-There are no tickets or costs involved to attend but I do think they appreciate donations to continue the event for the future.
+There are no tickets or costs involved to attend but I do think they appreciate donations in order to continue the event for the future.

 Places To Eat In Stonehaven

 There are a lot of fantastic Stonehaven restaurants that deserve to be mentioned from The Villa to the Marine Hotel or for good takeaway fish and chips like The Carron.

 I have no doubt that we will write about these in future posts but let’s start with two of the most popular.
 As you can see, both are queuing out the door which is always a good sign in my eyes.